MrRomo/modular_database/README.md

 # Modular Database
  A modular database for add database service for any project

-- Import the module for database choised an instance with URI
+- Import the module and instantiate an object with the database choised
 ``` js
 const database = require('./modular_database')
 ```